 The wooden elephant in the room…

 As you have probably heard, ultra-lightweight Swamp Ash is getting more difficult to come by.
-Even before this year, getting a constant supply has proved to be fairly daunting.
-The situation has definitely not improved in the age of coronavirus, and as a result, every time we order Swamp Ash; it costs more and more — and we are able to get less and less.
+Getting and maintaining a constant supply has proved to be fairly daunting.
+The situation has definitely not improved post pandemic, and as a result, every time we order Swamp Ash; it costs more and more — and we are able to get less and less.

-Besides an all around tough year for lumber mills who have had to survive closures and being short staffed, there are a few other reasons for this shortage:
+Besides 2020 being an all around tough year for lumber mills who have had to survive closures and being short staffed, there are a few other reasons for this shortage:

 First and foremost, for the better part of the last 50 years, North America has been invaded by a pest species called the Emerald Ash Borer.
 This species of beetle lays its larvae in Ash trees, then when they hatch, the larvae eat until the tree is dead or unusable as tonewood.

 Secondly, Ash trees take 50-60+ years to mature into a harvestable tree, so there are only as many trees around today as were planted 50-60 years ago.
 Unsustainable farming practices along with the impact of the EAB have caused Ash, especially guitar-quality Swamp Ash, to become increasingly more rare as the years go on.

 Finally, the trend among guitarists for at LEAST the past decade has been to demand lighter weight Swamp Ash guitars.
 Once a select few boutique builders showed the world that all of the beloved classic body shapes could be built using Swamp Ash that is considerably lighter than what was historically used, suddenly players became accustomed to extraordinarily lightweight Swamp Ash and a new benchmark was set.
 Obviously, not every Ash tree harvested can yield “ultra-lightweight” wood, in fact, only a very tiny percentage can, so this new appetite for super lightweight Swamp Ash created even more of a strain on the Ash supply.